LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

 Dependencies
 ==================

-The RAJA Performance Suite has several dependencies that are required, and which are contained in the Suite submodules.
-For most usage, we recommend using the submodules which are pinned to specific versions of those libraries in each branch or release.
+The RAJA Performance Suite has several required dependencies.
+These are contained in the Suite Git submodules.
+So for most usage, we recommend using the submodules which are pinned to specific versions of those libraries in each branch or release.